ItsAfjal-Developer/Single-Page---Mini-Portfolio-1/README.md

 Below is a Preview of **Single Page Mini-Portfolio - 1** ,
 <br/>
-Showcasing the Layout and Styling implemented Using pure HTML and CSS.
+Showcasing the Layout and Styling implemented Using pure HTML , CSS & Javascript.
 The Design focuses on Clean Structure, Responsiveness and Modern Styling.

 <img src="./Images/Portfolio.png" alt="Single Page Mini-Portfolio - 1 Preview" width="100%" />